bipinKrishnan/ml-recipe-book/_build/html/_sources/image_segmentation.md

 Refer to the [docs](https://smp.readthedocs.io/en/latest/models.html#unet) if you have any doubts regarding the details of any arguments passed to ```segmentation_models_pytorch.Unet()```.
 ```

-Now let's write our forward function, it's just taking the inputs, passing it to the model and returning the outputs from the model:
+Now let's write our forward function.
+It's just taking the inputs, passing it to the model and returning the outputs from the model:

 ```python
 class SegmentationModel(LightningModule):